aekaplan/aekaplan.github.io/_posts/2013-07-07-navigations.markdown

 <img src="/images/mobile-toggle.png" alt="mobile-toggle">

 <p>
 I hide the navigation items and present a widely-used “menu” icon, a “three line” symbol.
-Jordan Moore wrote a great article all about it in <a href="http://mobile.smashingmagazine.com/2012/10/08/the-semantic-responsive-design-navicon/" target="_blank">The Semantic, Responsive Navicon</a> for Smashing Magazine.
+Jordan Moore wrote a great article all about it in <a href="http://mobile.smashingmagazine.com/2012/10/08/the-semantic-responsive-design-navicon/" target="_blank">The Semantic, Responsive Navicon</a> for Smashing Magazine:
 </p>

 <blockquote>